 Teaching Your Teen about Money

 Your teen is becoming more independent, but still needs plenty of advice from you.
 With more money to spend and more opportunities to spend it, your teen can easily get into financial trouble.
-So before money burns a hole in your child's pocket, teach him or her a few financial lessons.
+Before money burns a hole in your child’s pocket, teach him or her a few financial lessons.
 With your help, your teen will soon develop the self-confidence and skills he or she needs to successfully manage money in the real world.

 Lesson 1: Handling earnings from a job